At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Additionally, the manufacturer of Apoquel has limited the drug for use only in dogs over 12 months old.
 Why is that, you may ask?

 That's right.
-A drug that is supposed to alleviate skin-related ailments was, in fact, causing other skin conditions to develop.
+A drug that can alleviate skin-related ailments was, in fact, causing other skin conditions to develop when given in doses that were several magnitudes of order higher than the recommended dose.

 Additional Dog Allergy Medications